typewriter on white wood

 Overcoming Through Writing

 Very recently, I attended a workshop about overcoming your trauma through writing.
 W.T.F.
-When I first came across the name of the workshop, which was hosted by Writespace where I’ve attended many workshops in the past, I thought, “This is
+When I first came across the name of the workshop, which was hosted by Writespace where I’ve attended many workshops in the past, I thought, “This is speaking to me.”
+I just felt it in my connective

 Overcoming Through Writing Keep Reading